Cataño, Puerto Rico

-Cataño ([kaˈtaɲo]) is a town and municipality located on the northeastern coast of Puerto Rico, bordering the San Juan Bay and the Atlantic Ocean, and adjacent to the north and east by San Juan; north of Bayamón and Guaynabo; east of Toa Baja and west of Guaynabo and is part of the San Juan Metropolitan Area.
-Cataño is spread over 7 barrios and Cataño Pueblo (the downtown area and the administrative center of the city).
-It is part of the San Juan-Caguas-Guaynabo Metropolitan Statistical Area.
+Cataño ([kaˈtaɲo]) is a town and municipality on the northeastern coastal plain of Puerto Rico.
+It is west of the capital San Juan, east of Toa Baja, north of Bayamón and Guaynabo, and south of San Juan Bay.
+Part of the San Juan metropolitan area, Cataño is spread over 7 barrios and the downtown area and administrative center of Cataño Pueblo.
+It is the smallest municipality of Puerto Rico by land area.

 History

 Hernando de Cataño was chosen to offer his medical services in Puerto Rico during Francisco Bahamonde de Lugo's tenure as Governor of Puerto Rico (1564–1568).
 He was one of the first physicians who arrived in Puerto Rico during its colonization and, upon accepting his position, received as payment a piece of land across the San Juan islet.
 From that time, the region started to be recognized by the name of its original owner.
 As people started establishing in the area, Cataño was declared as a barrio of Bayamón.
 However, there wasn't much success in the town's development during these years due to its swamp-like terrain.
 Still, around 1690, a hermitage was established to allow residents to receive religious services without having to travel to Bayamón.

 In the middle of the 19th century, a ferry company was founded to facilitate the transportation of merchandise and passengers through the San Juan Bay.
 This spurred a growth in the population of Cataño, transforming it into one of the most prosperous barrios of Bayamón.
 Still, attempts to separate themselves from Bayamón in 1839 were unsuccessful.
 On June 26, 1893, Bishop Antonio Puig y Montserrat separated the barrios of Cataño, Palo Seco, and Palmas from Bayamón's parish and established an independent parish for the residents of these sectors.
 In 1927, Cataño was officially declared a municipality with the name Hato de Palmas de Cataño, which overtime was simply shortened to Cataño.

 Politics played a crucial part in the foundation of the town, since Bayamón was controlled by an administration with opposing ideologies to those of the island's Legislature.
 The separation of Cataño from Bayamón was a strategy to weaken that opposition.